cscsCSCScscs/pyodbc/Drivers-and-Driver-Managers.md

 ### odbcinst.ini

-Information about ODBC drivers on the app server is stored in the `odbcinst.ini` file.
+Information about available ODBC drivers is stored in the `odbcinst.ini` file.
 It contains a catalog of the drivers which have been installed, including their locations and their familiar names.
 Here is an example of its contents:

 ```